 For starters, if configure your league to have too many players on the waiver wire, it may be too easy to find good talent.
 In this scenario, those owners who drafted well will not be rewarded with an advantage because the level of talent on waivers is so high.

 If everyone can build a stacked team from players on waivers, any element of strategy is removed from the game.
-By the way, you can find a excellent fantasy football guide book in my review of the top draft-preparation publications.

 Avoid having too few players on waivers

 At the same time, you don’t want the waiver-wire to be completely void of talent.
 If this were the case, no team would be able to improve or recover from unavoidable injuries.

 A limited waiver pool will lead to reduced league transactions and growing disinterest for owners hit by the injury bug.